-Our aim is to provide a high quality adult only luxury 'glamping' experience for people simply looking for a peaceful break in a hand-crafted environment set in uncrowded, quiet woodland, whether or not they are guests on one of our courses.
+We provide a high quality, adult-only luxury glamping experience for our guests.
+Perfect for anyone looking for a unique, peaceful break in a hand-crafted environment set in uncrowded, quiet private woodland.
+You are welcome to stay with us whether or not you are joining one of our courses.

-All of our accommodation features king sized beds provided with linen, towels etc, to ensure an unforgettable - and comfortable - night's sleep.
-We strive to make all the associated facilities a similarly high quality too - from our sauna-in-a-yurt to having wi-fi in the kitchen and communal yurt.
+All of our accommodation features king-sized beds provided with linen, towels etc, to ensure an unforgettable - and comfortable - night's sleep.
+Each tent has its own private clearing or deck, ensuring privacy and seclusion.
+We are always working to ensure all the site's facilities are of similarly high quality too - from private, proper flushing loos to our famous 'tree showers' and from our sauna-in-a-yurt to wi-if in the kitchen and communal yurt.

-The Woodland Workshop is a unique private woodland area that many of our visitors have described as idyllic.
+The Woodland Workshop is a beautiful private woodland area that many of our visitors have described as magical - something akin to Avatar in summer and Narnia in winter!
 It's tranquil and uncrowded and very near to the Jurassic Coast 'World Heritage Site'.
-We're nestling in the glorious West Dorset countryside and just a stone's throw from East Devon and South Somerset too!
+We're nestling in the glorious West Dorset countryside and just a stone's throw from East Devon and South Somerset too.

 We hope our web site will contain all the information you need but don't hesitate to contact us if you have any questions.

-We have three bell tents, Bodkin, Fipple and Twybil.
-These share our wonderful woven willow hot shower, washing and (flushing) toilet facilities.
-There are also two yurts called Poppet and Coracle and a tipi called Hoppus, along with a shepherd's hut called Bodger.
+Take your pick between two yurts called Poppet and Coracle and a tipi called Hoppus, or perhaps try our shepherd's hut - called Bodger.
 These yurts, tipi and shepherd's hut each have their own private shower, washing facilities and flushing toilet.

 Outside each of the tents and the shepherd's hut, there is a fire pit and BBQ, Kelly Kettle for boiling water and rustic wooden dining table with camping chairs to sit on.
 Also included: